-Figure 3.5.
-PGM scenario: J/S vs. time.
+Figure 15: PGM scenario: J/S vs. time.

 Performance was evaluated by varying the jammer power from 1 W to 10 kW.
 A total of 25 Monte Carlo runs was made at each power level.
 Initial rms navigation errors were 10 m and 0.2 m/s per axis; initial rms clock errors were 10 m and 0.2 m/s.
-The CEP at target impact is plotted vs. jammer power for wideband jamming in Figure 3.6 and for narrowband jamming in Figure 3.7.
+The CEP at target impact is plotted vs. jammer power for wideband jamming in Figure 16 and for narrowband jamming in Figure 17.
 Comparing the results in the figures, it can be seen that the deeply integrated system offers significant improvement over the traditional tightly coupled system for both wideband and narrowband jamming.
 As an example, a 100-W wideband jammer results in a CEP of 11 m for the deeply integrated system, compared with a CEP of 120 m for the tightly coupled system.
-If the jammer power is reduced to 10 W, the CEP values are 2.6 m for the deeply integrated system.
+If the jammer power is reduced to 10 W, the CEP values are 2.6 m for the deeply integrated system and 71 m for the tightly coupled system.